Hong Kong identity card: Meaning of symbols on ID card

 The symbols have the following meaning:

 HKID number

 HKID cards contain the bearer's HKID number, of which the standard format is X123456(A).
 X represents any one or two letters of the alphabet.
 The meaning of each initial letter is explained in the table below.
 The numerals may represent any Arabic number.

 A is the check digit which has 11 possible values from 0 to 9 and A. There are 26 million possible card numbers using only the one-letter prefix, and 676 million using a two-letter prefix.
 The ID numbers of deceased persons are not reused.
-It is also noted that the check digit in brackets is not part of the identity card number, but appended solely to facilitate computer data processing.
+The check digit in brackets is not part of the identity card number, but appended solely to facilitate computer data processing.

 Infants are not issued HKIDs but birth certificates have been issued with the holder's ID number since 1 January 1980.